 - Association on Higher Education and Disability (AHEAD)

 FreeApp is designed to increase access to graduate education for students who possess qualities and experiences that enhance the diversity of the intellectual, cultural, and social environments at Big Ten Academic Alliance universities.
 Eligible students with financial burden that qualify for FreeApp should fill out the form in the link above and email to: FreeApp@umd.edu with the subject line: FAFSA FreeApp Eligibility and provide documentation of need from your FAFSA in your email.

 To obtain the application fee waiver:

-- Applicants need to start their online application, but them must not submit the application until their application fee has been waived.
+- Applicants need to start their online application, but do not submit the application until the application fee has been waived.

 - The Graduate School is sent a request for the waiver (choose ‘Diversity Program Application Fee Waiver’).